brycewray/zola_solo/content/posts/2019/01/post-3/index.md

 description: "The UNIQUE description for Post 3." # Quotation marks allow colons, semicolons, etc.
 date: 2019-01-19T03:25:00-06:00
 updated: 2019-10-06T14:00:00-05:00 # Comment-out this line with a # if content is unchanged
-draft: false # Make it "true" if you don't want Hugo to "publish" yet
+draft: false # Make it "true" if you don't want Zola to "publish" yet
 extra:
   subtitle: "The UNIQUE Post 3 subtitle" # Quotation marks allow colons, semicolons, etc.
   author: Your name goes here